MicrosoftDocs/azure-docs/articles/cost-management-billing/manage/mosp-ea-transfer.md

 # Transfer an MOSP subscription to an Enterprise Agreement (EA)

-This article helps you understand the steps needed to migrate an MOSP subscription, also called a pay-as-you-go (PAYG) subscription, to an EA.
-The migration has no downtime, however there are many steps to follow to enable the transfer and migration.
+This article helps you understand the steps needed to transfer an MOSP subscription, also called a pay-as-you-go (PAYG) subscription, to an EA.
+The transfer has no downtime, however there are many steps to follow to enable the transfer.

 > [!NOTE]
-> The migration process doesn't change Azure AD Directory information that the subscriptions are linked to.
+> The transfer process doesn't change Azure AD Directory information that the subscriptions are linked to.
 If you want to make an Azure AD Directory change, see [Transfer an Azure subscription to a different Azure AD directory](../../role-based-access-control/transfer-subscription.md).

 ## Prerequisites